-Speaking of going below ground, taking a visit to a cave is another exciting adventure for kids who love video games.
+Speaking of going below the ground, taking a visit to a cave is another exciting adventure for kids who love video games.
 Mammoth Cave, in Kentucky, is the largest underground cave system in the world.
-The park is free to enter, however, cave tours must be purchased and only ranger led tours are available (no self-exploring).
+The park is free to enter, however, cave tours must be purchased and only ranger-led tours are available (no self-exploring).
 Tours vary in ability, agility, and distance.
 Reservations are not required, however, recommended.
 We visited in July and the ranger informed us some tours book up to a year in advance.

 Adventures for Kids who Love Lego – Anything!

 Lego games are a popular genre for my kids.
-Whether it’s Lego Marvel, Lego Pirates of the Caribbean or Lego Star Wars, one of them is a go-to game to play together.
+Whether it’s Lego Marvel, Lego Pirates of the Caribbean, or Lego Star Wars, one of them is a go-to game to play together.

 It should be obvious then that I would recommend Legoland as a great place to visit for kids who love Lego video games.
 Choose from 9 Legoland locations.
 We’ve experienced the Legoland Florida location.
 It’s a fun one-day park for the under-12 age range.
 The Florida park also offers a water park perfectly sized for that age range as well.
-Kids can see life size lego characters for meet and greets, find exclusive merchandise and watch themed shows.
+Kids can see life-size lego characters for meet and greets, find exclusive merchandise, and watch themed shows.
 My favorite part of the park is the Mini-land, especially at Halloween or Christmas.
-The recreated cities are marvelous to look at, and during the holidays, have holiday decorations adorning the buildings.
+The recreated cities are marvelous to look at, and during the holidays, they have holiday decorations adorning the buildings.

 If you can’t make it to Legoland, find an Art of the Brick exhibit near you.
 This extraordinary exhibit takes original and recreated art pieces in Lego form.
 It’s a tremendous way to introduce your Lego-loving children to works of art.
-Plus, there’s a large Lego play room at the end of the exhibit!
+Plus, there’s a large Lego playroom at the end of the exhibit!

 Photo Courtesy of CPX Sports

-Adventures for Kids who Love Super Smash Bros, Brawlout or any other Battle game.
+Adventures for Kids who Love Super Smash Bros, Brawlout, or any other Battle game.

 I asked the experts for advice on this one.
-If your kids love any type of battle type game, the top suggestion was real life paintball.
+If your kids love any type of battle type game, the top suggestion was real-life paintball.
 My kids and their friends agreed that they’d love to visit some “cool” paintball places to battle it out.
 Here’s what I found: